DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 php coupling-instability-analyzer weakness ./path/to/project
 ```

-To filter results based on an instability threshold, you can use the `--min-score` option.
+To filter results based on an instability delta, you can use the `--min-delta` option.

 ```
-php coupling-instability-analyzer weakness ./path/to/project --min-score=0.1
+php coupling-instability-analyzer weakness ./path/to/project --min-delta=0.1
 ```

 The threshold corresponds to the difference in stability between a class and one of its dependencies.
 The greater this difference, the more likely the first component is to suffer from side effects caused by its unstable dependency.